kevinrjones/jakarta-9-web-fundamentals/exercises/m12/instructions.md

 Deploy and test the app

-1. In this exercise you will add and test a simple asynchronous servlet.
++ In this exercise you will add and test a simple asynchronous servlet.
-1. Create a new package named `com.knowledgespike.async`
++ Create a new package named `com.knowledgespike.async`
-1. In this package create a servlet called `firstAsyncServlet`, add a `WebServlet` attribute with a URL of `/simple`
++ In this package create a servlet called `firstAsyncServlet`.
+Add a `WebServlet` attribute with a URL of `/simple`

 ```java
 package com.knowledgespike.async;